kee-org/www-kee-pm/content/_index.md

     </div>
 </div>

+<p>There is also a version available in the Microsoft Edge extension store which we have officially published.
+Unfortunately, a Microsoft bug has prevented us from keeping this up to date in the same way that we do with other browsers.
+We're hopeful that one day they will listen to us and fix the problem but until then we can't recommend the use of a browser that forces its users to use outdated security software.</p>

 <h2>KeePass Password Safe 2 plugin</h2>

 <p>As well as working with the Kee Vault multi-device service, the Kee browser extension can link with KeePass Password Safe 2 if you download and install it and the required KeePassRPC.plgx plugin.
 All the steps and links you need to do this are <a href="https://forum.kee.pm/t/installing-kee-instructions/23">available on the community forum</a>.</p>

-<p>If you subscribe to our upcoming Premium Kee Vault subscription you can even connect your Kee browser extension to both Kee Vault and KeePass Password Safe at the same time.</p>
+<p>If you subscribe to our Kee Vault subscription you can even connect your Kee browser extension to both Kee Vault and KeePass Password Safe at the same time.</p>

 <h2>5 star average rating from Kee’s 50,000 regular users</h2>